ashishpatel26/datascienv/README.md

-# Data Science Environment Setup in Single line
+# Data Science Environment Setup in single line

 This package helps to setup your Data Science environment in single line.